-The laser-garrote silenced the first goon outside the gate.
-Carefully downing the body’s mass, Exen breathed out.
-After quickly disposing of the body behind the hedge, he crouches and continues to survey the courtyard leading up to the manor.
-Just approaching dusk, the fading sun rays shine just over the rooftops.
-He counted a dozen silhouettes standing up there, all armed with long range weaponry.
-There was at least the same amount milling about on patrol in the courtyard.
+He counts a dozen silhouettes standing up there, all armed with long range weaponry.
+There is at least the same amount milling about on patrol in the courtyard.
 No telling how many were inside.
 This was going to be a lot of work.
-Once again, his employer had either underestimated the amount of security there would be, or overestimated his own ability.
+Once again, Exen’s employer had either underestimated the amount of security there would be, or overestimated his own ability.
+No complaining.
 Nothing for me to do now but get this over with.

-Exen lasers him through the forehead before turning back to his schematic of the inside of the manor, scrolling through the many passageways and most likely locations of his target.
+Right through the forehead, the man falls.
+Exen scrolls through the many passageways of the mansion’s interior, mentally noting the most likely locations of his target.
 The swirling storm of thoughts in his mind try to formulate a better plan that just torching the place.
-Stop being lazy and be better Exen.
+Stop being lazy and be better.
 Remember, more for a live extraction.
+Less casualties, the better.
 Before entering the main house, he preps the Tesla at the front of the pack as a potential exit strat, planting an Automator.

 Exen slowly opens the door from the garage into the main house, checking his corners.
-He enters the kitchen at a crouch and surveys the indoors.
+He enters the kitchen at a crouch and surveys the visible indoor areas.
 Through the massive kitchen landing lies the grand ballroom, the largest room in the house.
-The room faces the backyard and the greenhouse to the west, where the sunset has descended over the vineyard.
-The room juts out into the yard where the spectrum of glass windows give the full view.
-The ballroom itself is empty other than a few tables on the fringes, a small contingent of guards stand, guns at the ready, are aiming at the front door.
-Despite the quality of their weaponry, Exen can’t help but feel disappointment at their lack of skill, awareness.
+The room faces the backyard and the greenhouse to the west, where the sunset has descends over the vineyard.
+The room juts out into the yard where a spectrum of glass windows give the full view.
+The ballroom itself is empty other than a few tables on the fringes.
+A small contingent of guards stand, guns at the ready, aiming at the front door, expecting a stupid assassin.
+Not me!
+Despite the quality of their weaponry, Exen can’t help but feel disappointment at their lack of skill and awareness.
 At this point, they should realize they aren’t dealing with someone entering through the front door.

-Once again pulling up the live schematic, Exen tracks the enlivened rotations of the goons outside and plots something new.
-After remaining in position for many minutes waiting, Exen fires a light telekinetic bolt at the switch to tint the window matrix at the western end of the ballroom to pitch darkness.
+Once again pulling up the live schematic, Exen tracks the enlivened rotations of the goons outside.
+He plots anew.
+After remaining in position for many minutes waiting, Exen fires a light telekinetic bolt at the switch to tint the window matrix at the western end of the ballroom into pitch darkness.
 Now, no one would be able to see in or out.
+For a bit.
 Promptly, Exen fires a holographic image of himself, pre-recorded, to the stage before the darkened windows and fires another kinetic bolt to fire the spotlights upon his glowing digital form.
 With his back to the windows, the hologram-Exen begins to sing obnoxiously.

 “Naaaaaaaants INGONYAMA bagithi BA-BA!”